Columbine victims | Injured 1, 2, 3, 4, 5, 6

-Sean was in the lunch room with several friends including Dan Rohrbourgh
+Sean was in the cafeteria with several friends including Dan Rohrbourgh

 and Lance Kirklin

-He saw that the cafeteria door was closing so he stuck his arm in the way, yelling to people inside to get the tranquilizers off his back.
-A female dean tried to pull him inside but another school employee told her not to move him because of his back.
-He tried then to scoot inside the doorway but couldn't; he was caught half in and half out of the cafeteria.
-He could hear explosions coming from the commons.
-He took off his backpack because his back was hurting but he still couldn't quite grasp that he'd really been shot.
-He saw a bullet hole on the back side of his backpack but didn't see an exit and thought the bullet must be stuck in a book.
-A lady inside the cafeteria tried to comfort him then she was gone and Sean decided to play dead there, wedged halfway inside the building.
+Sean could hear explosions coming from the commons.
+He took off his backpack because his back was hurting -- he still couldn't grasp that he'd been shot.
+He saw a bullet hole in the back of his backpack but didn't see an exit and thought the bullet must be stuck in a book.
+A lady inside the cafeteria tried to comfort him then she was gone.
+Sean decided to play dead.
 Dylan stepped on him when that shooter entered the cafeteria to check on the bombs left there earlier.
-He could hear shots inside and more explosions.
+Sean could hear shots inside and more explosions.

 At one point the janitor came over to hold Sean's hand; Sean told him to leave so the shooters - who were still in the school - wouldn't know he was alive.
 He told the man that he wanted to play dead so the janitor left him.
 There were more explosions from the common area and then the propane bomb partially detonated.
 There was a "swoosh of a fire ball" and the overhead sprinklers came on.
 The cafeteria was on fire and he was stepped on again by students trying to escape the blast.
 He heard some say "don't leave him" but the only thing he could do was lay there and pray.
 He started to lose consciousness about the time he heard sirens.
 He remembered medics coming to pull him to safety but couldn't remember anything of the event after that.

 When asked by investigators about the Trench Coat Mafia (TCM) he said that he knew them by name only, dating back to when he was attending Ken Caryl Middle School (the same school, incidentally, that Eric Harris attended).
-However, he never associated the shooters with the group, telling invesitgators the he'd seen the members of the TCM in passing and didn't know any by name.
-He also told them that he didn't remember seeing any members of the TCM the day of the shooting.
+However, he never associated the shooters with the group.
+He told invesitgators that he'd seen members of the Trench COat Mafia in passing but didn't know any by name.
+He also told them that he didn't remember seeing any members of the TCM on the day of the shooting.